har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 The final page, **date4you.net**, is also very graphic, and it will not be shown.
 This stage of the campaign is really the whole goal of the campaign.
-Again, the goal is for the attacker to get your information.
+To reiterate, the goal is for the attacker to get your information.

 A form asks for a username, password, and email address in order to "register" for the website: